CHAIR, GOVERNMENT CONTRACTS PRACTICE GROUP

 Ethics, Compliance, and Contractor Responsibility

 Complementing his False Claims Act and investigations work, Justin has helped clients develop and strengthen ethics, compliance, and training programs, and has worked to ensure (or reinstate) contractor eligibility for federal programs.
-Justin has represented contractors before a wide range of federal agencies in responsibility matters, including the Army, Air Force, Environmental Protection Agency, Department of Interior, Department of Energy, Defense Logistics Agency, and Small Business Administration.
-He has represented contractors in suspension and debarment matters arising from civil and criminal investigations, and works closely with members of the Firm’s white collar criminal defense and investigations practice in criminal investigations involving government contracts.
+Justin has represented contractors before a wide range of federal agencies in responsibility matters, including the Army, Navy, Air Force, Environmental Protection Agency, Department of Interior, Department of Energy, Defense Logistics Agency, and Small Business Administration.
+He has represented contractors in suspension and debarment matters arising from civil and criminal investigations and works closely with members of the firm’s white collar criminal defense and investigations practice in criminal investigations involving government contracts.

 Claims and Disputes